-The video below has been aimed primarily at WordPress Sites.
+The video link below has been aimed primarily at WordPress Sites.
 But some of the content will be relevant for any photography website.

-Summary Of SEO Actions for Photography Websites
+Summary Of SEO Actions For Photography Websites

 - Compress your photos further by using either a standalone app or one of the many online apps.
-The best is www.squoosh.app If you use WordPress consider buying an image optimising plugin – like EWWW IO which can do the optimising automatically on upload.
+The best online app is www.squoosh.app If you use WordPress consider buying an image optimising plugin – like EWWW IO which can do the optimising automatically on upload.

 - Add a caption to your photo if possible.
+You might have to use the HTML tags <figure> and <figcaption> to achieve this.

 - Make sure your HTML Title element accurately describes the page contents.
 “Photo Gallery” as a title is pretty meaningless.
 Whereas “Isle of Wight Photo Gallery” gives Google some idea what your page is about.